With the holiday season upon us, many people in need are turning to charity for assistance with food, bills and other living expenses.

 FTC urges caution to charitable donors

-Between COVID-19 and widespread natural disasters, there are plenty of reasons to give this holiday season.
+Between COVID-19 and all the doom and gloom in today’s headlines, there are plenty of reasons to give this holiday season.
 The only question is whether or not the organizations you’re donating to are legitimate.

 In 2020, a scammer created a fake “Black Lives Matter Foundation” charity to solicit donations from people who thought they were contributing to the real group.
 The scammer managed to rake in several million dollars before authorities caught wind.